btcpayserver/btcpayserver-doc/ElectrumWallet.md

 This documents shows how to connect Electrum Wallet to BTCPay Server.

+**Word of caution** Using Electrum wallet relies on servers that are controlled by third-parties.
+Informations, like public adresses, balances and the transacted amount can potentially be leaked.
+To protect against such leaks, you can setup your own [Electrum Personnal Server](https://github.com/chris-belcher/electrum-personal-server),  which is technically advanced task not covered in this document.
+W

+For a better privacy use [BTCPay Wallet](Wallet.md) with a compatible hardware wallet or [Wassabi](WasabiWallet.md).

+If you understood the risks, but still want to proceed using Electrum, follow the instructions below.

 1. Create a Store in BTCPay Server
 2. [Download](https://electrum.org/#download) and install Electrum Wallet